alex-cres/vacation-project/README.md

 ----------

- * No need to add content type and import views template.
- * Easy to add events (if a user permits).
- * Events status can be easily identified with the color of events.

- * No need to add content type and import views template.
+ * No need to add content type.
  * Easy to add events (if a user permits).
  * Events status can be easily identified with the color of events.

 Dependency
 ----------
   As it uses calendar format for the creation of “event calendar view” so it